aimcore/immos-script/README.md

 Feel Free to use them.

-Thanks to 2 of Immos Friends for giving me these scripts <3.
+Thanks to two nice friends of immo for giving me these scripts <3.

-lol

 will be deleting this after 20-30 mins save everything while you can